 Positive Pressure Prevents Air Contamination

-A differential pressure controller is used to introduce compressed air only when required, preventing excess compressed air wastage and reducing the demand on the compressors used to supply them.
+A differential pressure controller is used to introduce compressed air only when required, preventing excess compressed air wastage and reducing the compressors’ demand to supply them.

 Challenge: Temperature and Humidity Control in Sealed Environments